SuboptimalEng/suboptimaleng.github.io/content/articles/2021-02-youtube.md

 | __May__  | -          |  -           | -         |

 ### April
-__I focused heavily on my niche of making educational content with Vue.js and Tailwind CSS__.
+__I focused heavily on my niche of making educational content about Vue.js and Tailwind CSS__.
 I uploaded ~2 videos/week -- either, about some core Tailwind concept, or about a UI clone built with Vue.js and Tailwind.
 It didn't happen immediately, but __more and more people started discovering my Tailwind content through YouTube__!
 By the end of the month, one of the top 10 search words that recommended my videos was _tailwind css_.